United Airlines Digs a Bigger Hole: Victim Blaming. Congressional Hearing?

 Featured Image is a United plane.
 Disclaimer: This post may contain affiliate links which, should you click through and/or make a purchase, grant me a commission.
 Also, I only post in the best interest of my readers.
 Lastly, thank you for supporting my blog and my travels.

-No he did not.
+1. No he did not.
 The moment he was seated it was United at fault.
 In order for it to count as tresspassing he would have to be denied prior to boarding only to board anyway.
 Maybe you should stop reading BS being passed around trying to blame the passenger.
-The next flight to that airport would have been on Monday making him lose a day and if sources are right in that he is a doctor who has patients to see that day then it was a piss poor choice on the airline’s part and they should have made the… Read more »
+The next flight to that airport would have been on Monday making him lose a day and if sources are right in that he is a doctor who has patients to see that day then it was a piss poor choice on the airline’s part and they should have made the offer better than $800 since it was more than a 2 hour delay for the sisplaced passengers.

 I don’t care with the guy was a doctor or not.
 He is not special.
 From the facts it appears that UA treated all their customers fairly in the lottery process.

-I did and fly quite abit so I have to know what’s in order.
+1. I did and fly quite abit so I have to know what’s in order.
 I also trained as a pilot and in operating procedure so stop being an autist and actually think instead of going by what the defenders are saying because you are repeating them word for word.
-Passengers still have rights and this was handled poorly from the start with last minute arrivals by employees supposedly on standby either on a courtesy flight or a relocation (in which case there are jump seats that can be used with the one located on the flight deck is at the… Read more »
+Passengers still have rights and this was handled poorly from the start with last minute arrivals by employees supposedly on standby either on a courtesy flight or a relocation (in which case there are jump seats that can be used with the one located on the flight deck is at the pilot’s discretion but usually permitted for another pilot in the carrier or partner carrier).
+There were plenty of other solutions available and it was on United/ Republic Airways to deal with and not the passengers unless absolutely necessary as a final resort.
+Then it goes by class, boarding, reservation etc.

 Austin as in Texas?
 I thought you Texas boys stood up against wrongs and didn’t cower in the face of adversity.
 Guess not.